Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 The best time to visit Nepal depends on what you’re hoping to do, but generally, the most popular seasons are autumn (September to November) and spring (March to May).

-Here’s a short summary of each season to help you decide the best time for your Nepal holiday, but if you require more information for your trip make sure to check out our Nepal weather article.
+Here’s a short summary of each season to help you decide the best time for your Nepal holiday, but if you require more information for your trip make sure to check out our Nepal weather guide.

 Ultimately, Autumn and Spring are considered the best times to visit Nepal for a combination of ideal weather, beautiful scenery, and excellent trekking conditions.